gavinmcfarland/combino/tests/conditional/expected/README.md

-# Project Name
+# Test Project

-## Description

-This is a typescript project template react.
+A test project for conditional folder testing

 ## Installation